Jmellio1/umortgage-server/README.md

 ## Setup info

-This is the client side that depends on the sever being ran on localhost:3306.
-If the sever isn’t running on port 3306 this needs to be changed in ./components js files
+This is the sever side that connect to mongodb with API calls.
+The default port is 3306.
+In order to run there needs to be an environment file (.env) that contains the connection string that’s not included. the format is normally
+ATLAS_URI=mongodb+srv://{change_user}:{ChangePassword}@cluster0.8vxj2.mongodb.net/?retryWrites=true&w=majority
+Or whatever mongodb gives you but the ATLAS_URI= is required.
+Within conn.mjs we are looking for a db named umortgage and the collection is also named umortgage this needs to be setup or changed in conn.mjs and routes

 ## Available Scripts